ChihchengHsieh/LINDA-BN-Eventlog-TF/README.md

 #### Issues

 - The counterfactual doesn't follow the constraints from BPI2012.
-Everycase should start with `A_SUBMITTED_COMPLETE`.
-However, the counterfactaul replace it with `A_ACCEPTED_COMPLETE`, which occurs two times in the trace.
+Every case should start with `A_SUBMITTED_COMPLETE`.
+However, the counterfactaul replace it with `A_ACCEPTED_COMPLETE`, which occurs two times in this trace.

 ![](https://github.com/ChihchengHsieh/LINDA-BN-Eventlog-TF/blob/master/imgs/ProcessPathAndCases.png?raw=true)

 - The fail trace is hard to find counterfactual.
 The average length for successful cases and failed cases are `27.94` and `10.53`, respectively.
-When we're trying to take a fail case with `length = 10` to find a successful case counterfactual, it will be hard since the LSTM will indetify most of the short trace tend to end up with declined and our approach can't vary the length of trace.
+When we're trying to take a fail case with `length = 10` to find a successful case counterfactual, it will be hard since the LSTM will indetify most of the short trace to be declined or canceled and *our approach can't vary the length of trace*.